python/devguide/developer-workflow/psrt.rst

-For reports sent to ``security@python.org``, a PSRT admin will triage the report and if the report seems plausible (ie, not spam and for the correct project) will reply with instructions on how to report the vulnerability on GitHub.
+For reports sent to ``security@python.org``, a PSRT admin will triage the report and if the report seems plausible (i.e., not spam and for the correct project) will reply with instructions on how to report the vulnerability on GitHub.

 If the reporter doesn't want to use GitHub's Security Advisories feature